FDA Proposes New Food Safety Rules

 Last month, the Food and Drug Administration (FDA) proposed new rules to prevent foodborne illnesses.
-Foodborne illnesses are common in the United States; ever year one in six people suffer from a foodborne illness.
+Every year in the United States one in six people suffer from some type of foodborne illness.

-The first rule would require makers of food sold in the United States whether produced at a foreign- or domestic-based facility, to develop a formal plan for preventing their food products from causing foodborne illness.
+The first rule would require makers of food sold in the United States, whether produced at a foreign- or a domestic-based facility, to develop a formal plan for preventing their food products from causing a foodborne illness.

-The second proposed rule would establish enforceable safety standards for the production and harvesting of produce on farms.
-Farms would have to adhere to science- and risk-based standards for the safe production and harvesting of fruits and vegetables.
+A second proposed rule would establish enforceable safety standards for farms, ensuring they would adhere to science- and risk-based standards for the safe production and harvesting of fruits and vegetables.

 The FDA is asking the public to comment on the proposed rules.